Navigating Your Career Journey

 After engaging in introspection around your VIPS, getting involved, and exploring enjoyable majors, you can begin looking externally at career paths.
 There are so many career paths and industries out there that it’s best not to limit yourself too much right off the bat.
 There are likely some fields that you’ll know automatically don’t hold your interest, so that will help narrow things down a bit, but beyond that it’s good to explore broadly.
 This is where the self-assessment in step 1 comes into play.
 By knowing more about your VIPS, you’ll have a better idea of what career areas could be a good fit for you once you start exploring.
-The CCD has numerous tools and resources you can use to begin your research (see list below - the Vault, in particular, is an excellent resource to learn about industries).
+The CCD has numerous tools and resources you can use to begin your research (the Vault, in particular, is an excellent resource to learn about industries).

 But you can only go so far with online research.
 Eventually, you’ll need to get a first hand perspective and talk with people in career fields of greatest interest to you.
 You will learn so much by talking with someone in a career you are considering - the good and the bad.
-This process is called informational interviewing (see p.
-44 in our Career Development Guide).
+This process is called informational interviewing (see the link to our Career Development Guide below for more info).
 The point is to investigate a career field and either narrow down or expand options.
 You can also get great advice on what you can do in college to prepare yourself for the field, how to enter the field out of college/grad school, and how to apply your skills in the field.
 We know this process can seem a little scary at first - talking with an older person who you may or may not know very well about what they do?
 Not exactly most people’s idea of fun.
 But if you can get over that fear, you will gain so much from informational interviewing.
 But who should you speak with and how do you find these people?
 To begin with you might consider people you already know - relatives, neighbors, friends’ parents, parents’ friends, etc. That sort of “warm” connection can be a little easier when you’re getting starting.
 But the Notre Dame family is also an excellent resource - and ND alums really do like talking to current ND students and helping them with this process!
 We recommend students utilize LinkedIn and IrishCompass to search for and contact alums.
 If you’re not sure how to get started with these tools, the CCD is here to help.